Published Articles by Michael Gonet, Senior Partner at Classic Metals Roofs, LLC

 |woven mesh.
 The warranty on these products is very limited as well, certainly not as long as the lifetime of an aluminum lifetime roof.

 There are other plastic vents out there that are being routinely used with these metal roofs.
-There is a low profile honey combed vent that lies on either side of the ridge with a built in baffle system.
+There is a low line honey combed vent that lies on either side of the ridge with a built in baffle system.
 These are fairly common in the marketplace and again have a very limited warranty.
 When you consider the cost of a metal roof be sure that the vent you are getting is equal to the lifetime quality of the roof itself.

 Contact the metal roofing professionals listed below to show you an all metal color co-ordinated linear vent that will last a lifetime and perform as expected.